 Many Antarctic Peninsula cruises will also travel into the Antarctic Sound at the northern tip of the peninsula.
 This sheltered area comes with its own navigational hazards – large icebergs floating in from the Weddell Sea to the east.

-Select itineraries focus on this region, in efforts to view emperor penguins.
+Select itineraries focus on this region, one of the few places in Antarctica to view emperor penguins.
 This region will fall in the path of Totality during the upcoming 2021 solar eclipse, with a slew of 2021 Antarctica eclipse cruises ready to position themselves for this special event.

 Here are some places to visit in Antarctica on an Antarctic Sound and Weddell Sea cruise: